mojv/owlmPy/README.md

     import owlmPy as ow

-See the following notebook to get an example.
+See the following <a href="https://github.com/oscarmunoz20/owlmPy/blob/master/ow_example.ipynb" >notebook</a> to get an example .

 ## Required Dependencies
 - numpy